cpressey/LCF-style-ND/README.md

 Now, on to the actual operations.

-The basic operation to produce a trivial valid proof takes a propositional formula and a label, and produces a proof with the given formula as an assumption with the given label.
+The basic operation representing the most basic valid proof step takes a propositional formula and a label, and produces a theorem with the given formula as an assumption with the given label.
 The code would be something like:

     def suppose(formula, label):
-        return Proof(
+        return Theorem(
             _assumptions={label: formula},
             _conclusion=formula
         )